The Identical

 The Identical is a 2014 American musical drama film directed by Dustin Marcellino and written by Howard Klausner.
 The film was released theatrically in the United States on September 5, 2014.
+It was universally panned by both critics and audiences, and only grossed $2.8 million on a $16 million budget.

 Plot

 After Helen and William Hemsley give birth to identical twin boys, the brothers are separated at birth during the Great Depression.
 Drexel Hemsley becomes an iconic 1950s rock and roll star, while Ryan Wade, born Dexter Hemsley, struggles to balance his love for music with pleasing his father.
 The Reverend Reece Wade and his wife Louise are sure that their adopted son has been gifted and called by God to be a preacher.

 However, Ryan challenges his parents' vision for his life, and unflinchingly chooses to launch his own music career with his best friend Dino.
 Encouraged by his wife Jenny and employer Avi, Ryan embarks on an unpredictable, provocative path – performing the legendary music of Drexel Hemsley in sold-out venues across the country.
 As the brothers' destinies intertwine, Ryan discovers that Drexel is his long-lost twin brother.